-BrainPark is a world-first neuroscience research clinic dedicated to improving the physical, mental and brain health of Australians, and is co-located at Monash Biomedical Imaging.
+BrainPark is a world-first neuroscience research clinic dedicated to improving the physical, mental and brain health of Australians, and is co-located at Monash Biomedical Imaging in Clayton.

 Forming habits is a necessary part of our existence and a powerful influence in almost everything we do – good and bad.
 Unfortunately, Australians have some of the highest rates of unhealthy habits (excessive eating, drinking, gambling, recreational drug use) in the world.
 Unhealthy habits contribute to unhappiness, relationship stress, and poor mental and physical health.